Using an employer of record in Costa Rica

 1. Setting up a local entity gives you total control over your operations in Costa Rica, but it can be expensive and time-consuming.

-2. Hiring independent contractors offers flexibility and talent with specialized skillset but care should be taken to avoid misclassifying contractors as employees.
+2. Hiring independent contractors offers flexibility and talent with specialized skillsets, but care should be taken to avoid misclassifying contractors as employees.

-3. Hiring with an employer of record in Costa Rica allows you to employ local talent in Costa Rica while meeting legal obligations without setting up a local entity.
+3. Hiring with an employer of record in Costa Rica helps businesses compliantly engage talent without setting up a local entity.

 Partnering with an employer of record in Costa Rica

 By partnering with a Costa Rica EOR, you can hire Costa Rican nationals without having to incorporate a business or set up registered offices in the country.
-An EOR helps manage employment legalities, payroll, taxes, benefits, and compliance on your behalf.
+An EOR supports businesses with employment administration, payroll, taxes, and benefits in line with local regulations.

-Payoneer WFM offers EOR services in Costa Rica, helping you harness the potential of Costa Rican talent without the administrative burden.
+Payoneer Workforce Management offers EOR services in Costa Rica, helping businesses compliantly engage talent and reduce administrative complexity.

 How to onboard employees in Costa Rica